Three 5G Hub Review | Is Three 5G Broadband Any Good?

 PriceCheck on Three

-The Three 5G Hub is a 5G home broadband router sold in the UK.
+The Three 5G Hub is a 5G router and unlimited data SIM bundle, sold by Three in the UK.

-Once plugged in, the Hub will connect to 5G, and create a Wi-Fi hotspot you can connect to from your laptop, phone, iPad, or any other device.
-There are also two Ethernet ports on the back of the router, which you can use to plug computers or game consoles into it directly.
+Then, the router will create a Wi-Fi hotspot you can get online with, just like any other normal Wi-Fi router.
+There are also two LAN ports on the back of the router you can use to plug devices in directly.

-To use the Three 5G Hub, you need to have good Three 5G signal at your address – you can check this using their network coverage map.
+The only requirement to get the Three 5G Hub is that you have good enough Three 5G signal at your address.
+You can check the signal in your area using the Three coverage map.

 Buying the 5G Hub